 - Add cream cheese and stir to incorporate.

-- In a 9×13-inch baking dish, place the hollowed peppers with the chicken broth.
+- In the baking dish with the peppers, pour in the chicken broth.

 - Stuff peppers with the chicken mixture and top with cheese.